Characters appearing in Act-age. Beware of unmarked spoilers.

 - Childhood Friends: With Akira, as fellow child actors.

-- The Comically Serious: She can make jokes, but due to her seriousness (like telling Yonagi to protect her face while any other part is fair game or charging Yonagi to sign her shirt) people could interpret it as real until she explain it is one.
+- The Comically Serious: She can make jokes, but due to her seriousness (like telling Yonagi to protect her face while any other part is fair game or charging Yonagi to sign her shirt) Yonagi often interprets it as real until Chiyoko says she's joking.

-- Consummate Professional: She is very strict in maintaining the professionalism of the crew and is willing to see the production to be done without any delays, which is why she and Kei doesn't think they could get along initially.
+- Consummate Professional: She is very strict in maintaining the professionalism of the crew and is willing to see the production to be done without any delays, which is why Kei doesn't think they could get along initially.
+During the Death Island arc, when the titular film's final scene is being filmed in the climax, her reaction when being swept away by the flood is apologizing towards Tezuka & Kei for delaying their filming schedule due to how her injuries will affect the shoot, over being injured herself.

 - Don't Look at Me!: In her past, once she developed self-conscious, she starts to wonder how other people see her, making her scared of the outside world until Arisa scouted her.